 I am in love with this Galvanized Garden Tipsy Pot!
 It just talks to my inner soul, something about the unbelievable stacking of the metal buckets and pots.
 And this backyard project makes a gorgeous focal point for any garden or backyard.

 There is something about the imperfections of these cute DIY Garden Herb Markers that delights me.
 They look like pieces of stone with etched letters.
 And I so love the randomness of the coiled copper wire and how each herb marker is unique.

-There is something special about this Teacup Bird Feeder.
+There is also something so lovely about this Teacup Bird Feeder.
 It’s so appealing in its simplicity and is easy to make.
 And I’m sure we all have a vintage cup and saucer that would be gorgeous hanging outside in a tree or off the patio.

 Sometimes a little metal artwork in a backyard or garden is a welcome addition.
 We made this cute Kitchen Grater Owl from an old kitchen grater and a few up-cycled items.
 And He looks adorable perched on our old antique cast iron stove near the south patio